food technology icon

 North West

-In the Food for Thought workshop, children explore the fruit and vegetables in Leighton’s kitchen garden.
-They'll learn where real food comes from, how we grow it, and changing tastes through time....
+Explore the fruit and vegetables in Leighton’s kitchen garden.
+Learn where real food comes from, how we grow it, and changing tastes through time.
+Then enjoy a supervised foraging walk to identify edible and non-edible plants.

 London & South East